Cold War (2018 film): Plot

 Against the advice of a Polish embassy official in Paris, Wiktor returns to Poland.
 Zula meets with him at a work camp, where he reveals that he has been sentenced to a "generous" 15 years of hard labor on charges of defecting and espionage; his hand is visibly disfigured.
-Zula promises to free him.
+Zula bribes a guard for time alone with him, and promises to free him.
 Five years later, a freed Wiktor meets with Kaczmarek at a club where Zula, now a barely-functioning alcoholic, is performing.
-Zula arranged for an early release for Wiktor by agreeing to marry Kaczmarek, and now has a young son with him.
+Zula arranged for an early release for Wiktor by agreeing to marry Kaczmarek, and now has a 4 year old son; Kaczmarek is unsure his son looks like him.
 Wiktor and Zula escape to a bathroom together, where a miserable and defeated Zula begs Wiktor to rescue her.
-The two take a bus to an abandoned church seen at the beginning of the film, where they exchange marriage vows and prepare to commit suicide together.
+The two take a bus to an abandoned church seen at the beginning of the film, where they exchange marriage vows and seemingly prepare to commit suicide together.
 After ingesting pills, the couple is seen sitting outside, observing the landscape.
 Zula suggests they view it "from the other side," and the two stand and depart from view, as wheat fields sway in the wind.